SillyTavern/SillyTavern/public/notes/update.md

 1. Download the new release zip.
 2. Unzip it into a folder OUTSIDE of your current ST installation.
-3. Do the usual setup procedure with start.bat to install NodeJS requirements.
+3. Do the usual setup procedure for your OS to install NodeJS requirements.

 4. Copy the following files/folders as necessary(*) from your old ST installation: